Diana Sowle: Personal life

 Sowle lived in Germany for about 20 years starting in 1960 and had other homes, including one in Maryland (in the Washington, D.C., area).
 She was a mother of two and grandmother of four.
-Her husband Bill Sowle worked for the CIA and died in 2013.
-She ran a free tutoring program for underprivileged children in Washington D.C. for almost a quarter-century.
+Sowle's husband, Bill, worked for the CIA and died in 2013.
+Sowle ran a free tutoring program for underprivileged children in Washington D.C. for almost 25 years.

 Death

-Sowle died of natural causes on October 19, 2018.
-She was 88 years old.
+Sowle died of natural causes on October 19, 2018, at the age of 88.